8483/notes/topics/assembly.md

+Assembly language is still taught for specific platforms like ARM and x86/64.
+You can do a lot of interesting close-to-hardware operations with assembly for embedded code, but most high level code bases like business logic code don't really use it directly.
+An assembler is generally always involved for higher level coding languages that compile down to machine code (e.g. C++/C, Go), because a compiler generally converts high level code to machine specific assembly before an assembler converts it to the final machine code.
+Something that says "ADD(Register_6, Register_13)" is much better to a human than say some fictitious machine code binary of "011010010111011101100000011000001101".

 C is pretty much a macro language for assembly.

 Assembly languages are low-level programming languages where you are giving instructiins like